choumrdh/10_OOP_TemplateEngine/README.md

 # Project Title: 10_OOP_TemplateEngine :raised_hands:
-  - One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
-Oftentimes, how we design our code is just as important as the code itself.
-In this homework assignment, your challenge is to build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
-Since testing is a key piece in making code maintainable, you will also be ensuring that all unit tests pass.:bulb:
+  - Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person. :bulb:

   ## Table of Contents:
   - [User Story](#user-story-speech_balloon)